kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

 ## Update CLA assistant configuration

 Ask a [kyma-project owner](https://github.com/orgs/kyma-project/people) to:
-- add the newly created repository to the [Contributor License Agreement](https://cla-assistant.io/) (CLA).
+- Add the newly created repository to the [Contributor License Agreement](https://cla-assistant.io/) (CLA).
-- add `kyma-bot` username to be exempt from signing the CLA
+- Add the `kyma-bot` username to be exempt from signing the CLA.

 ## Add a milv file